Karaage-Cluster/karaage-srs/docs/overall.rst

 Karaage stores information about people, accounts, institutes, projects, software and usage and stores it in a database.
 This information is them replicated to external databases as per :term:`local requirements`.
-These could include LDAP, Slurm, Gold, and Openstack Keystone databases.
+These could include LDAP, Slurm, Gold, and OpenStack Keystone databases.

 Product functions
 -----------------